-Spicy Tangerine Chicken with Black Rice is an authentic Asian recipe with fabulous flavor, and the black rice makes it extra special!
+My Spicy Tangerine Chicken with Black Rice is an authentic Chinese stir fry recipe with fabulous from-your-favorite-restaurant flavor, and the black “forbidden” rice makes it extra special!

 The chicken takes on another texture altogether after it slides into the thick sauce, and results in the classic tangerine chicken we all know and love.

-Everything in this Spicy Tangerine Chicken with Black Rice recipe is available in the regular supermarket, with the possible exception of the black rice.
+Everything in this Spicy Tangerine Chicken with Black Rice recipe is available in the regular supermarket, even the black rice.

-- 1 cup black rice, cooked according to package directions
+- 1 1/4 cup black rice cooked according to package directions

 - 1 Tbsp cornstarch